kparc/kcc/README.md

 4 32
 ```

-What you also know that k actively encourages you to omit brackets whenever
+What we also know that k actively encourages us to omit brackets whenever
 possible, so lets do exactly that:

 ```q